kakao-tech-campus-2nd-step2/spring-gift-wishlist/README.md

   {
     "timestamp": "2024-01-01T00:00:00.0000000",
     "status": 404,
-    "message": "The product is not included your wishlist."
+    "message": "The product is not included your wish."
   }
   ```